PpAaMm19945/stage-builder/public/books/My First Books/colors-around-me/content.md

 # Page 1
 ![Page 1](images/page-01.png)

-RED like Maama's kitenge dress.
+RED like Mama's pretty dress.

 **Ask:** What else is red?